 Today sees the publication of Anuradha Roy’s first and widely acclaimed novel An Atlas of Impossible Longing in the United States.
-It is being published by the Free Press, an imprint of Simon and Schuster, three years after its U.K. release.
+It is being published by the Free Press, an order essay online imprint of Simon and Schuster, three years after its U.K. release.
 It will also this week be published in France, by Actes Sud, and has been highlighted by Livres Hebdo, the French equivalent of Publishers Weekly, as one of their three books of the month.

 ‘There are novels that spill beyond merely the sum of their parts: stories, characters, narrative strategies.
 The Folded Earth is one such novel.
 Its evocative title so wonderfully suggestive of the way its story seems to have emerged from the atmosphere of a place – the core of its emotion not merely in characters or situations, but derived from the pervasive moods of nature.
 Written in a tenor that touches fleshy finitude as well as sparse notes, and overheard more than read amidst its pages, The Folded Earth is a book you will hold close to your chest long after the last page is turned.”